ogvilla/peerdom-backend/README.md

-# peerdom-backend
+# Peerdom backend

-ecosystem of digital tools that helps organisations evolve as a decentralized, values-based collective of peers (backend)
+Ecosystem of digital tools that helps organisations evolve as a decentralized, values-based collective of peers (backend)

 ## Setup